Ryan Bingham: Career

 In 2013, Bingham's song "For Anyone's Sake" appeared in the closing credits of the feature film Joe, starring Nicolas Cage.
 Bingham wrote the song for the film, and it was released as part of the film's original soundtrack in April 2014.
 In the same year, Bingham also wrote and recorded "Until I'm One With You", the theme song for FX TV drama series The Bridge.
 The song is Bingham's first screen track since his Academy Award win for best theme song in 2010.
-"Until I'm One With You" was released as a digital single on Bingham's own Axster Bingham Records label on June 25, 2013.
+"Until I'm One with You" was released as a digital single on Bingham's own Axster Bingham Records label on June 25, 2013.

-In 2014 Bingham starred opposite Imogen Poots in the independent film A Country Called Home, directed and co-written by his wife, Anna Axster.
+In 2014, Bingham starred opposite Imogen Poots in the independent film A Country Called Home, directed and co-written by his wife, Anna Axster.
 Bingham also wrote and recorded the film's title track "A Country Called Home".
 The song was released digitally through Bingham's own label, Axster Bingham Records, on May 6, 2016.

 Bingham's fifth studio album Fear and Saturday Night was recorded mostly live at Plyrz Studio outside of Los Angeles, California.
 The album was co-produced by Jim Scott and released through Axster Bingham Records on January 20, 2015.
 The album's first single "Radio" was released on December 9, 2014.
-In a 2016 interview with Rolling Stone magazine Bingham shared, "'Radio' is a song I wrote about the thoughts, memories, and emotions that roll through my mind.
+In a 2016 interview with Rolling Stone magazine, Bingham shared, "'Radio' is a song I wrote about the thoughts, memories, and emotions that roll through my mind.
 The radio that's constantly playing in your head, night and day."

 On August 6, 2016, Bingham recorded his first live album, Ryan Bingham Live, at Whitewater Amphitheater in New Braunfels, Texas.
 The album was released on October 21, 2016.
 The entire Whitewater Amphitheater show was also filmed and streamed live by Amazon Music.

 Bingham released a song titled "Back By the River" on The Musical Mojo of Dr. John: A Celebration of Mac and his Music, in 2016.

-In 2018–2020, Bingham has a guest role in the contemporary Western television show, Yellowstone, as Walker, an itinerant ranch hand.
+Starting in 2018, Bingham had a recurring guest role in the contemporary Western television show, Yellowstone, as Walker, an itinerant ranch hand.

 In December 2018, Bingham announced that he would be releasing his sixth studio album American Love Song in February 2019.

-In March 2020, Bingham began posting various covers and released songs on his Youtube channel in a series known as the Cantina Sessions throughout the COVID-19 Pandemic, he continued such until the end of 2020.
+In March 2020, Bingham began posting various covers and released songs on his Youtube channel in a series known as the Cantina Sessions throughout the COVID-19 pandemic, he continued such until the end of 2020.